flatpak/flatpak-docs/docs/electron.rst

 Build commands
 --------------

-Last but not least, since the ``simple`` build system is being used, a list of build commands must be provided.
+Last but not least, since the ``simple`` buildsystem is being used, a list of build commands must be provided.
 As can be seen, ``npm`` is run with the ``npm_config_offline=true`` environment variable, installing dependencies from packages that have already been cached.
 These are copied to ``/app/main/``.